d4n3sh/thedaneshproject/content/posts/2007-07-15-installing-pidgin-on-opensuse-102.md

 [![snapshot1.png][6]][7]

-That&#8217;s it for the install portion.
+That's it for the install portion.
 You now have Pidgin installed.
-Let&#8217;s start it up.
+Let's start it up.

 Start -> Applications -> Internet -> Chat -> Pidgin .